bevyengine/bevy/release-content/migration-guides/gltf-coordinate-conversion.md

 }
 ```

+Secondly, the conversion behavior has changed.
+Nodes within the glTF scene are
+no longer converted - instead a new conversion is applied to the scene root and
-Whether the changes affect you will depend on how you're using glTFs.
+mesh primitive entities.
+Whether these changes affect you will depend on how
+you're using glTFs.

-If you simply spawn your glTF as a scene and want it to visually match the
+- If you simply spawn your glTF via `SceneRoot` and want it to visually match
-`Transform::forward` of the entity it's spawned on, then you're supported by the
+  the `Transform::forward` of the entity it's spawned on, then you're still
+  supported.
+The internals of the scene will be different, but the visual result
+  will be the same.
+You can enable this conversion with the
   `GltfConvertCoordinates::scenes` option.

-If you want the `Mesh` assets within the glTF to be converted, then you're
+- If you want the `Mesh` assets in your glTF to be converted, then you're
   supported by the `GltfConvertCoordinates::meshes` option.
 This can be combined
   with the `scenes` option if you want both.

-There is no longer a way to enable conversion of nodes within the glTF scene.
+- If you enabled the 0.17 conversion and aren't sure what to enable in 0.18,
+  try enabling both the `scenes` and `meshes` options.
+This will be closest to
+  the 0.17 behavior.

+- If you tried the 0.17 conversion but found it caused issues with cameras or
+  lights, then the 0.18 conversion should fix these issues.

+- If you relied on node conversion, you'll find that 0.18 no longer applies that
-This change was made to avoid bugs and give other users more options.
-If you
+  conversion.
+This change was made to avoid bugs and give other users more
-only needed scene and/or mesh conversion then you're not affected by this
-change.
+  options.

-If you want to start using conversion, the easiest way is to enable it for your
+If you want to try out glTF coordinate conversion, the simplest method is to
-entire app through the `GltfPlugin` settings.
-This example enables scene
-conversion:
+set `GltfPlugin::convert_coordinates` - this option can be set on app startup,
+and is applied to all glTFs when they're loaded.
+For an app that uses
+`DefaultPlugins`, the example below shows how to enable just scene conversion.

 ```rust
 App::new()